ElenaGrischenko/course_work_parallel_computing/README.md

 ## Run in an IDEA

-If you want to run the examples in an IDEA, you should be able to copy the entire contents of any one of the folder into a project in the IDE, and then run the programs.
+If you want to run the examples in an IDEA, you should be able to copy the entire contents of the folder into a project in the IDE, and then run the program.
 Note: Do not copy the folder itself; open the folder and copy the contents.

 ## Compile an run on the comand line